teogor/improved-system/docs/sponsor.md

 * Maintain and update the library for compatibility with the latest technologies
 * Provide timely support to users

-If you are interested in becoming a sponsor, please contact us at [email protected]
+If you are interested in becoming a sponsor, please [sponsor us](#expressing-gratitude-and-supporting-development)

 Thank you for your consideration!